ClickCease

 What is the difference between lease management and lease administration?

-Lease management covers the broad operational lifecycle of the tenancy, while lease administration focuses on the document and data side.
+Lease management covers the broad operational lifecycle of the tenancy, while lease administration focuses on the documentation and data associated with leases.
 Management includes physical property maintenance and daily resident interactions throughout the entire term.
 Administration involves the creation of reports and the tracking of financial milestones for the owner.
 Large organizations separate these roles to ensure specialized focus on both tenant relations and data accuracy.
 Lease management and lease administration functions are essential for the health of a property portfolio and overlap within the same digital system.
-Understanding the roles helps property teams organize internal workflows more effectively.
-Document tracking serves as a foundation for daily operations.

 What does a leasing manager do?

-A leasing manager oversees the origination side of the lifecycle, including marketing, prospecting, and application processing.
+A leasing manager oversees the origination side of the lease lifecycle, including marketing, prospecting, and application processing.
 The role focuses on attracting new residents and ensuring that units remain occupied at market rates.
 Staff members in the position conduct property tours and supervise the initial screening of all applicants.
 Leasing managers differ from property managers because they focus on the sales and execution phase of the contract.
 Success in the role requires a deep understanding of local market trends and customer service.
 Professionals ensure the community maintains a positive reputation among potential renters through consistent outreach.
-Every task aims to reduce the time units spent on the market.